What is a Non Hospital Surgical Facility, or NHSF?

 Why is there a separate consultation appointment?

-A consultation allows Dr. Higashi and the patient to meet.
+A consultation allows Dr. Lalli or Dr. Higashi and the patient to meet.
 We review the patient’s medical history to determine medication interactions, allergies and if the surgery can be done in an ambulatory center, or the hospital.
 We inform the patient of the risks and benefits of their surgery and provide treatment options.
+At times, consultation and surgery may be performed on the same day.

 Is parking free at your office ?